sfyunas/fruit_classifier/README.md

 ```

 ## Model performance
 The model has been trained on limited dataset which contains clean 'studio-type' images of the five fruit classes with clear background.
 The validation and test datasets also correspond to the training dataset.
 As such, the model is able to achieve 98% accuracy on the test set.

-The fruit classifier app, however, is unable to accurately predict any images of the fruit having rich background.
+The fruit classifier app, however, is unable to achieve 98% accuracy on any images of the fruit having rich background.
 In future, I intend to collect further images dataset, of the five fruit classes, and re-train the model to increase its classification accuracy on fruit images with diverse backgrounds.

 ## Streamlit User Interface